MichaelWearing/RealTime-ToDoList/README.md

+# To-Do List
+# A To-Do list which can be edited by multiple people in real time.
+Made with Next.js, TypeScript, Socket.io and MongoDB

 Figure out how prop drilling will work here
     Current Problem =
         Set name state from input field and pass to AllToDos Page